-The Honorable Belvin Perry Jr. was thrust into the spotlight in 2011 when it was revealed that the 67-year-old would be the man presiding over the Casey Anthony murder trial.
+The honorable Belvin Perry Jr. was thrust into the spotlight in 2011 when it was revealed that the 68-year-old would be the man presiding over the Casey Anthony murder trial.
 The Florida native became a fan favorite as the nation watched the trial — with people even selling “Judge Perry is my homeboy” t-shirts outside the courthouse.

 (Photo Credit: Getty Images)

-While the verdict was ultimately decided by a jury — who found the 31-year-old not guilty on charges of first-degree murder, aggravated child abuse, and aggravated manslaughter of a child, there’s no doubt that Judge Perry was at the front lines of the whole ordeal.
+While the verdict was ultimately decided by a jury — who found Casey not guilty on charges of first-degree murder, aggravated child abuse, and aggravated manslaughter of a child, there’s no doubt that Judge Perry was at the front lines of the whole ordeal.

 Get to know Judge Perry by checking out some interesting facts about him!

-In a recent interview with the Orlando Sentinel, Judge Perry theorized that Casey may have accidentally killed her daughter after using chloroform.
+In an interview with the Orlando Sentinel, Judge Perry theorized that Casey may have accidentally killed her daughter after using chloroform.

 “There was a possibility that she may have utilized [chloroform] to keep the baby quiet...and just used too much of it,” he said.
 “That’s just one of the many theories as to how this beautiful young lady tragically met her death.”

-During the trial, the prsecution argued that Casey drugged her daughter with chloroform and then covered Caylee’s mouth with duct tape to suffocate her.
+During the trial, the persecution argued that Casey drugged her daughter with chloroform and then covered Caylee’s mouth with duct tape to suffocate her.
 Forensics were ultimately inconclusive.

 Even though, of course, that’s most likely how history will remember him.
 In a 2014 interview with a local Orlando news agency, he explained, “If I could write what I wanted people to remember me by, it would not be the Casey Anthony case.
 It was just pure fate I got that case.”